Major Rock Edicts: Major Rock Edict 12

 Respect other sects and not take pride in one's own.

 Major Rock Edict 13

-Content: Asoka’s victory in the Kalinga war followed by remorse.
+Content: Ashoka’s victory in the Kalinga war followed by remorse.
 Victory of morality in India and among the Greeks (Yonas), as far as where the Greek kings Antiochus, Ptolemy, Antigonus, Magas and Alexander rule.

 The kings mentioned in Edict 13 as following the Dharma have been identified with the major Hellenistic rulers of the period: